Bodacious/GitStrategy/README.md

 * copy - Some of the page copy in the application templates is being changed. <br> e.g. **copy/about_us**
 * config - A configuration has changed.<br> e.g. **config/amazon_settings**
 * design - Artwork, HTML or CSS is being changed to incorporate a new design.
 No behavioural changes may be made.<br> e.g. **design/sign_up_button**
 * documentation - This should not be a nested branch.
-All documentation may be committed under **documentation** <br> NOTE - Documentation files should not be stored within the Git repository (see Ignore Files).
+All documentation may be committed under a main **documentation** branch.
+When stamping files with [katana_stamp][https://github.com/KatanaCode/katana_stamp] <br> NOTE - Documentation files should not be stored within the Git repository (see Ignore Files).

 Topic branches may be sub-nested if doing so helps to explain the nature of the topic in more depth. e.g., **feature/api/session_management**